 The Reason Why

-Deemed income is the portion of an ineligible spouse’s, an ineligible parent’s or an ineligible step-parent’s, a sponsor’s, or an essential person’s income that is considered or “deemed” to be available to an SSI-eligible spouse, SSI-eligible child, SSI-eligible sponsored non-citizen, or SSI-eligible individual who is receiving a payment increment for an Essential Person.
+Deemed income is the portion of an ineligible spouse’s, an ineligible parent’s or an ineligible step-parent’s, a sponsor’s, or an essential person’s income that is considered or “deemed” to be available to a disabled or aged spouse, disabled child, disabled or aged sponsored non-citizen, or person who is receiving an SSI payment increment for an Essential Person.
 Deemed income is included in calculating whether an individual meets the SSI income requirements.

-Deemed resources is the portion of an ineligible spouse’s, an ineligible parent’s, an ineligible step-parent’s, a sponsor’s, or an essential person’s assets that are deemed available to the SSI-eligible individual.
-Deemed resources are included in calculating whether an individual’s resources are below the SSI resource limit.
+Similarly, deemed resources are the portion of an ineligible spouse’s, ineligible parent’s, ineligible sponsor’s, or essential person’s countable assets (resources) that are considered available for the support of the disabled or aged SSI applicant.